Are you planning to move to New York City? Or ever wondered what it is like to live in NYC?

 NYC is a city that has it all in terms of architecture – from the charming old brownstone houses in Brooklyn to the modern skyscrapers of Lower Manhattan.
 Along with the numerous green spaces such as Central Park, they all create a harmonious balance that just makes NYC so beautiful.

 It is even more beautiful when you see it from afar where you can truly appreciate the engineering feat that NYC is all about.
-As a photographer, I often go down to DUMBO and the Brooklyn Bridge to take in the epic views of the NYC skyline and take a few shots!
+As a photographer, I often go down to DUMBO and the Brooklyn Bridge to take in the epic views of the NYC skyline with the Financial District and epic One World Trade Center.

 They are some of the most Instagrammable places in NYC for sure!